TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/sensor_subsystem.md

 ![Schematic](../Images/Sensor_subsystem/schematic.png)

+*Figure 1: Buildable Schematic of subsystem*

 ## **Analysis:**

 ### **Field of View**

-To start off, the camera or sensor that will be used must have a field of view (FOV) of at least 24.50°.
+To start, the camera or sensor that will be used must have a field of view (FOV) of at least 24.50°.
 This was found by using the measurements of the gameboard given in the rulebook from DEVCOM.

 ![Min FOV](../Images/Sensor_subsystem/field_of_view.png)

+*Figure 2: Diagram of gameboard with measurements showing the angle of outermost fishing lines*

 In order to find the minimum FOV, the angle, X, needs to be calculated.
 X gives the maximum angle at which the fishing lines will extend from anchor point 3 to anchor point 2.
 The FOV needs to be wider than X in order to have every fishing line in the view of the camera.

 ~~~ math